Fail Spectacularly

 Imagine having all the freedom in the world to do whatever you want to do.
 To decide for yourselves rather than letting others decide for you.
 To be independent from all restrictions that may be holding you back to spread your wings and soar.
 This does not have to be a pipe dream.
 Self-direction can help you attain this independence.
 It is the ability to make choices, independent of others and manage our actions and lives without any external forces influencing or dictating what we should do.
 The term suggests a high degree of autonomy and self-sufficiency in our thinking and behaviour.

 Self-direction allows you to concentrate your time and energy on achieving your personal and professional objectives.
 All work and no play make life difficult since it's far more difficult to play when you don't set aside time to do essential duties.
 Putting off what you need to accomplish in order to achieve what you want, causes more tension than before.
-Being a soft skill, or as we here at SoME Education like to call it as a human skill, Self-Direction can be co-related to our ‘Six Cs’ philosophy, giving light to the different aspects of human abilities this
+Being a soft skill, or as we here at SoME Education like to call it as a human skill, Self-Direction can be co-related to our ‘Six Cs’ philosophy, giving light to the different aspects of human abilities this skill can enhance.
+To move further with the topic of Self-direction, here are some reasons why you should improve on your self-direction skills:

-Useful Resourcescommunication skills development courseleadership communication training program
+Useful Resources: communication skills development courseleadership communication training program

-• You can start right away
+You can start right away

 You get to pick when the learning project begins as a self-directed student.
 With the resources at your disposal, you have complete control over the timing.

-• You learn at your own pace
+You learn at your own pace

 Based on your learning style and requirements, you can choose what to study.
 This implies that you have command over the content and how it affects you.
 When you finish one area of study, you may be able to move on to a new learning goal.
 Here is where your curiosity and creativity come into action.

-• You collaborate with others
+You collaborate with others

 You must conduct some research in order to learn something.
-Calling a friend or coworker, installing an app, or contacting a group or old teacher, are all options.
+Calling a friend or co-worker, installing an app, or contacting a group or old teacher, are all options.
 Here is where the ‘Cs’ of collaboration and communication comes into place.

-• You grow in confidence
+You grow in confidence

 Once you've decided on a subject of study, you'll go on a personal learning journey that will help you establish a growth mindset.
 Whether you ace the learning objectives or improve your tire changing skills, you now have a talent you wouldn't have had otherwise.
-This links with the confidence point of the ‘Six Cs’.
+This links with the confidence points of the ‘Six Cs’.

-• You promote well-being
+You promote well-being

 You'll see what's possible when you apply yourself as you discover your potential and face the challenges of active learning.
 Consider writing a personal mission statement as your sense of meaning and purpose deepens.
 This will help you keep focused on your goals.
 This is where you need to show your competence to reach those desired goals.